-This guest blog is by Louise Rowlinson, who writes a regular blog at A hangover free life about her life after quitting alcohol.
+This guest blog about drinking guilt is by Louise Rowlinson, who writes a regular blog at A hangover free life about her life after quitting alcohol.
 Among her many accomplishments, she is a public health nurse, psychology graduate, and creator of an online course to cut down your drinking.

 PS If you’ve not seen the original Brene Brown TED talk on vulnerability, you can find it here.